Heifer International begins rebuilding lives in Asia

 Hester acknowledged an interesting phenomenon during the AVMA campaign.
 "There was this huge viral marketing campaign that happened through your membership, where not only did members give, but lots and lots of donations came from other people.
 Your AVMA members really did a good job of reaching out to their friends and families, and business organizations in their area.
 They somehow got them copies of the form that was in the Journal and got them to donate."

 The response was steady from mid-February through June.
 Many donors were inspired by the AVMA matching dollars, Hester said.
-Donations ranged from $50,000 raised by businessman Peter Appleton Jones (JAVMA, May 15, page 1636) to $1 from a child.
+Donations ranged from $50,000 raised by businessman Peter Appleton Jones (JAVMA, May 15) to $1 from a child.
 One veterinarian hosted a Mardi Gras party and asked each guest to write a check to Heifer.
 Various chapters at veterinary schools sent donations.
 Veterinary clinics in Puerto Rico set out coin canisters that Dr. José V. Arce of San Juan, the Puerto Rico VMA's delegate to the AVMA, obtained from Heifer, and the PRVMA mailed a check representing the pooled contributions.

 Now that the AVMA match is finished, any new donations carrying the AVMA code are being funneled into Heifer's International Disaster Rehabilitation Fund, a savings account toward sustainable development programs in future disasters.
 In August, Heifer continued to receive a considerable number of donations to the AVMA campaign.